-Next Time Yankees Fan Yells ’27 World Series’ At You, Counter With This
+NESN

-Yankees fans love nothing more than gloating about how many World Series titles the Bronx Bombers have.
+Yankees fans love nothing more than gloating about how many World Series titles the Bronx Bombers have won.

 We’ve all heard it, and it’s true.
 The Yankees have won a ton of World Series championships.
 But if you’re feeling a little froggy, you now have something you can say back to a boisterous New Yorker.